 I probably gaped for a few minutes when I received this response.
 This explains so much.
 Let us examine:

-- The ambiguous ending serves a purpose because of the possible (at one point in time) fifth novel
+- The ambiguous ending serves a purpose because of the possible (at one point in time) fifth and sixth novels.

 - Gamified one-upmanship between two spirited co-authors